titivermeesch/CommandTimer/docs/docs/jargon.md

 ## Task

 A task is a group of commands linked to a group of rules and conditions.
-Usually a task groups together commands that are all related to eachother, or execute different things to achieve a common goal.
+Usually a task groups together commands that are all related to each-other, or execute different things to achieve a common goal.